Have Questions?

 844-829-9111

-Spring Gardens Recovery is 12 miles from Brooksville, FL
+Spring Gardens Recovery is 12 miles from Brooksville, Florida

-Spring Gardens Recovery is known for dedicating its recovery services to the individuals who struggle with drug and alcohol use issues in Brooksville, FL. and within the surrounding neighborhoods.
+Spring Gardens Recovery is known for dedicating its recovery services to the individuals who struggle with drug and alcohol use issues in Brooksville, Florida and within the surrounding neighborhoods.

 Programs are offered on an individualized basis to ensure clients achieve full recovery in the long term.
 Spring Gardens Recovery has also specialized in dialectical behavior therapy, relapse prevention, rational emotive behavioral therapy, cognitive/behavior therapy, trauma-related counseling, dual diagnosis drug rehab, and others - as well as other treatment methods such as child care for clients children, persons who have experienced sexual abuse, persons with post-traumatic stress disorder, treatment for spanish-speaking clients, aftercare/continuing care, clients with HIV/AIDS, and more.